top of page

 gevel 02.jpg

-Tidal House is situated on Texel island on the border of a rural area that passes into woods, dunes and the North Sea.
-The house includes both a living part as a separate practice space with waiting room.
+The house is situated on Texel island on the border of a rural area that passes into woods, dunes and the North Sea.
+It includes both a living part as well as a separate practice space with waiting room.

 Tidal House consists of similar volumes that are seemingly loosely placed on the site.
 Like objects, left behind by the tides.
 The volumes are slightly rotated and shifted.
-With in between left over, open spaces, to connect the landscape.
-This dynamic setting influences inside the changes in light and atmosphere during the day and the way the interior relates to its surrounding landscape.
+With in-between left over, open spaces, to connect the landscape.
+This dynamic setting influences inside the changes in light and atmosphere during the day and the way the spaces relate to the surrounding landscape.

-The sculptural volumes of the house are kept mainly closed on the street side, a small road.
-While on the garden side the large windows and sliding doors are providing a direct connection with the landscape.
-In the interior the seasonal changes are tangible through the large window openings on different levels in the facades.
+The sculptural volumes of the house are kept mainly closed on the street side, a narrow road.
+On the garden side large windows and sliding doors provide a direct connection with the landscape.
+This makes the seasonal changes tangible in the interior.

 Tidal house is an open and dynamic construction with the surrounding landscape.
-To create new spatial experiences and to stimulate in time changes in the way the spaces are used.
+To expose new spatial experiences and to stimulate changes in the way the spaces are used over time.

 Private